luccasoliva/business-partner-front/README.md

 Run "npm install" |
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-URL da aplicação aqui: https://business-partner-front.vercel.app/
+Teste aqui: https://business-partner-front.vercel.app/ (A primeira requisição ao back leva algum tempo!)

 Back: https://github.com/luccasoliva/business-partner-back